oeg-upm/rmlc-statistic/README.md

 Where the arguments are:
 + -m: Absolute path to the mapping with iterators. **Mandatory**
 + -c: Absolute path to the CSV file. **Mandatory**
-+ -q: Absolute path to the SPARQL query.
++ -r: Run the materialization process.

-If you don't provide an SPARQL query, a materialization will be performed.
++ -q: Virtualize the data providing an absolute path to a SPARQL query.

 After the execution, you will find the results in the [examples/results](https://github.com/oeg-upm/rmlc-statistic/blob/master/examples/results) folder.